 Hermes Berrio’s artwork is a powerful restructuring of urban emotion that transforms canvas into eye candy.
 His stylized creations alter ideas, redistribute meaning, and mutate concepts to the point of unrecognizable perfection!
 “My work is a process of investigating urban elements, working with materials, creating forms and compositions, and the artistic process of creator to viewer,“ states Berrio. ”As an artist, I am a re-arranger of meanings.”

-Keeping himself close to urban inspiration, Berrio’s studio in Miami offers him a cityscape of ideas, emotions, concepts, and elements which recently culminated in his latest eye-popping series, ‘I Only Roll With Goddesses”, a graffiti-style, punch-in- the-gut for traditional art lovers.
+Keeping himself close to urban inspiration, Berrio’s studio in Miami offers him a cityscape of ideas, emotions, concepts, and elements which recently culminated in his latest eye-popping series, “Take Me To Neverland”, a graffiti-style, punch-in- the-gut for traditional art lovers.
 “To dare create a great work of art, you need not to be afraid to invent,” explains Berrio of his latest series.

 Stay tuned for more about Hermes Berrio’s changeling creations.